- “Move ahead in time to when you have an accident.”

 Here are three things you will want to be sure to avoid when you are working with a regressionist:

 - Someone who lacks the credentials to guide you safely through the process.
 For instance, just because they are hypnotherapists doesn’t mean they have experience with past life regression or even believe in it!
 I am personally surprised by how many hypnotherapists do just this.
-So be sure that your regressionist has adequate training, believes in past lives, and has experienced several of their own.
-Only then will they understand fully what you are experiencing when they are working with you.
+Ensure your regressionist has adequate training, believes in past lives, and has experienced several of their own.
+Only then will they fully understand what you are experiencing when working with you.

 - Someone who manipulates the course of the memories.
 The subconscious mind is brilliant and can guide you to the exact memory that will be best for you.
-I’m aware of regressionists who impose their own beliefs on their client’s experiences, such as dismissing memories of lifetimes that occurred in the same century or if the person saw themselves wearing tennis shoes.
+I’m aware of regressionists who impose their own beliefs on their clients’ experiences, such as dismissing memories of lifetimes from the same century or memories of seeing themselves wearing tennis shoes.
 These are not outside the realm of real memories, and dismissing them is unacceptable.

 - Someone who uses leading language.
 There is an essential difference between guiding and leading.
-Leading questions and statements have been shown to create false memories or, at the very least, can create a breach in the rapport between a client and a regressionist.
-Here is a list of questions or statements that guide and a list of those that lead:
+Leading questions and statements have been shown to create false memories or, at the very least, to breach the rapport between a client and a regressionist.
+Here is a list of questions or statements that guide, and a list of those that lead:

 Guide: